Link to VAT

 Equipment and Suppliers

-The ADAIR site has an airway equipment museum with examples of many devices, and the Austrian Difficult Airway equipment list is quite comprehensive.
+The ADAIR site has an airway equipment museum with examples of many devices.
 Here are some historical laryngoscopes.
 Suppliers of intubation equipment include:

 Software & Trainers